vincen-github/mlimpl/README.md

 		- Reference: *Xu, Z., Chang, X., Xu, F., & Zhang, H. (2012).
 L1/2 regularization: a thresholding representation theory and a fast solver.
 IEEE transactions on neural networks and learning systems, 23(7), 1013–1027. https://doi.org/10.1109/TNNLS.2012.2197412*
 	- the file named energy_predict.py is the distributed application on Energy Consumption Field of CNC Machine Tools.Distributed platform using here is Spark.
 - **8. xgboost**
-	- eXtreme Gradient Boosting(xgboost) is a class that implement a scalable tree boosting system proposed by TianQi Chen.More detail refer to ***Tianqi Chen and Carlos Guestrin.
+	- eXtreme Gradient Boosting(xgboost) is a class that implement a scalable tree boosting system proposed by TianQi Chen.
+        - i have implemented the exact greedy and approximate algorithm for split finding.
+    	- Reference:*Tianqi Chen and Carlos Guestrin.
 Xgboost: A scalable tree boosting system.
-CoRR,abs/1603.02754, 2016.***
+CoRR,abs/1603.02754, 2016.*
-	- i have implemented the exact greedy and approximate algorithm for split finding.
 - ***9. RandomForest***
 	- A random forest classifier.A random forest is a meta estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
 - ***10. GMM***